MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv-step-by-step.md

 After creating the Run profile, use following steps to a run this new Full Import Run Profile:

 * Go back to the *Synchronization Service Manager*.
-* Select the *GCSV Connctor* management agent.
+* Select the *GCSV Connector* management agent.
 * Right-click on it and choose Search Connector Space.
 * Leave the scope to its default value of *Subtree* and click the **Search** button.

-The image below is the *Search Connector Space* window that will appear.
+The following image is an example of the *Search Connector Space* window that will appear.

 ![Search Connector Space page image](./media/microsoft-identity-manager-2016-connector-genericcsv-step-by-step/connectorspace.png)

 #### Validate User Object

-By selecting one of the user objects for inspecting, the following image demonstrate the user object’s representation in the GCSV Connector space:
+Select one of the user objects for inspection.
+The following image is an example of the user object’s representation in the GCSV Connector space:

 ![Validate User Object page 1 image](./media/microsoft-identity-manager-2016-connector-genericcsv-step-by-step/user1.png)